Getting Back To Our Roots in Community; Previewing Seaworthy 2.0 + Q1 Highlights & Lessons Learned

 Moving forward, our community will carry the Seaworthy Collective brand, while also being fully integrated into everything we do across each of our entities.

 All of this advances our triple-bottom-line impact goals - social and economic impact driving ocean and climate impact.
-Our flagship venture studio program will live within our economic impact arm, which we're now launching as Seaworthy Ventures.
-We're also excited to see it grow as we launch our ocean regeneration fund later this year.
-Meanwhile, our social impact arm, Seaworthy Foundation, will be launching its inaugural programs later this year bringing underserved and underrepresented communities into BlueTech and ClimateTech.
+Our flagship venture studio program will live within our non-profit social impact arm impact arm, Seaworthy Foundation, which will also will be launching its first impact programs later this year bringing underserved and underrepresented communities into BlueTech and ClimateTech.
+Meanwhile, our for-profit economic impact arm, Seaworthy Ventures, will be support our startups through our ocean regeneration fund launching later this year and provide business advising and consulting services for ongoing support.
 Most importantly, our community remains the central and fundamental driver of regenerative ocean and climate impact, with Seaworthy Collective providing the overarching brand and umbrella for our holistic pipelines of both diverse talent and solutions.

 We've had no shortage of opportunities to continue growing our impact.
 Over the last two months, Seaworthy made waves from the British Virgin Islands to Tampa Bay and Austin.
 Here's a recap of the summits we took part in.